samuelbohl/101-0250-00-Final-Project/docs/part2.md

 After the solver was up and running, we noticed some things that could be optimized.

-Temporary arrays that are used only once (`dVxdt`, `dVydt`, `dVzdt`, `dPdy`) were removed to reduce memory footprint and memory access time, while at the same time not increasing the amount of computational work.
+Temporary arrays that are used only once (`dVxdt`, `dVydt`, `dVzdt`, `dPdt`) were removed to reduce memory footprint and memory access time, while at the same time not increasing the amount of computational work.

 `∇V`, although being a temporary array, was not inlined because doing so would significantly increase the computational work required, and we are likely compute-bound rather than memory-bound for this problem.